Responding to the global sanitation and hygiene challenge

 This grouping of institutions provides a spectrum of disciplinary contributions (e.g. urban planning, chemical engineering, civil engineering, geography, management, political science, environmental sciences, psychology) and offers copious opportunities for interdisciplinary collaboration.

 On-going research initiatives between partners include:

-- STREAM Doctoral Training Centre (funded by the Engineering and Physical Sciences Research Council) – Cranfield University, Imperial College Londond, University of Exeter, University of Sheffield and Newcastle University
+- STREAM Doctoral Training Centre (funded by the Engineering and Physical Sciences Research Council) – Cranfield University, Imperial College London, University of Exeter, University of Sheffield and Newcastle University.

 Scaling up the Sanitation and Hygiene Equity Initiative

 The SHE consortium is currently pursuing funding opportunities through the Global Challenge Research Fund's Interdisciplinary Research Hubs programme.
-In addition to a series of international bilateral meetings, an 'all hands' proposal writing workshop will be hosted in Bangkok, Thailand by AIT on 19-22 April 2018.
+In addition to a series of international bilateral meetings, an 'all hands' proposal writing workshop was hosted in Bangkok, Thailand by AIT on 19-22 April 2018.